 Alexia Nestora from VoluntourismGal says, "If you are planning to volunteer in South Africa, make sure you book with a reputable organization.
 A popular scam has popped up where travelers are approached to help at an orphanage.
 The problem is, these kids are made to look extremely poor just to get big donations out of sappy travelers."
 If you want to give back to local communities, here are a few tips on how to pick a truly ethical volunteer program.

 Sarah Graham from African Impact says, "It's natural that guidebooks will resort to generalization when offering broad-spectrum advice for travelers.
-You will be able to venture off the beaten track and get into all the nooks and crannies of South Africa to feel the rhythm of the people.
+[You'll need to] venture off the beaten track and get into all the nooks and crannies of South Africa to feel the rhythm of the people.
 The people are warm and friendly, excited to share their stories and culture with you."

 South Africa has 11 official languages, and most of these are indigenous to the country.
 Around 40% of the population speak either Zulu or Xhosa, though almost everywhere you go you will be able to get by with English – which is commonly spoken in all major towns and cities, at hotels, banks, and government departments.
 Another major language is Afrikaans, a derivative of Dutch, which northern Europeans will find surprisingly easy to follow.

 South Africa is like nowhere you‘ve ever been.
-A famous South African, Desmond Tutu, described South Africa by saying, “We of many cultures, languages and races become one nation.
+A famous South African, Desmond Tutu, described South Africa by saying, “We of many cultures, languages, and races become one nation.
 We are the Rainbow People of God."
-In such a diverse country it's important to remain alert to stay safe and respect the culture.
+In such a diverse country, it's important to remain alert, in order to stay safe and respect the culture.

 From wildlife and roadside scams to poor rural roads, here's everything you need to know.

 Just how safe is South Africa for travelers?
 From petty theft to serious crime, here are the top safety tips for travel to South Africa.